prestsoftware/prest/docs/src/privacy/index.rst

 Standard Internet log data such as the city and country where the web session originated, operating system, web browser, date and session duration.
-If you also download files from this website (including Prest itself) then the website also gathers and stores your IP address and the names of the files that you downloaded.
+If you download files from this website (including Prest itself) then the website also gathers and stores your IP address and the names of the files that you downloaded.